 - Basic MA Skills: Don’t go by the word ‘basic’.
 Even though right at the grassroots level, these ‘basic’ skills form the foundation of all major MA responsibilities.

 By ‘clinical skills’, we imply all those medical competencies used in clinically assisting patients and doctors.
 These many times need much technical know-how.
 Although the general public sometimes imagines MAs as only running around corridors with clipboards and showing people around the establishment, medical assistants do have actual, extremely significant clinical responsibilities to discharge.
 These need specialized skill sets and knowledge, which we have enlisted here to present a clear picture:

-- Upholding the Quality Control Standards Quality control in medical establishments incorporates to ensure the safety of patients and working professionals in the facility.
+- Upholding the Quality Control Standards: Quality control in medical establishments incorporates ensuring the safety of patients and working professionals in the facility.
 MAs must confirm that the industry standards regarding best practices and quality of clinical services are followed.
 It requires clinical quality planning, quality assurance skills, and clinical quality control competencies for the whole team, including medical assistants.

-- Procedures Assisting Skills While at work, you will witness many patients coming in for basic procedures.
-While the doctor is carrying out these clinical processes (for e.g., removing a mole, cleaning out the ear wax, attending to a cyst, etc.), you would need to assist them through these procedures efficiently.
+- Procedures Assisting Skills: While at work, you will witness many patients coming in for basic procedures.
+While the doctor is carrying out these clinical processes (e.g., removing a mole, cleaning out the ear wax, attending to a cyst, etc.), you would need to assist them through these procedures efficiently.